-While working with the collection, I have come across a square copper plate among the artifacts, which is engraved “laid by the Brother Lodge no.147”, the date September 6th 1826, and has a list of important names:
+While working with the collection, I have come across a square copper plate among the artifacts, which is engraved “laid by the Brothers Lodge no.147”, the date September 6th 1826, and has a list of important names:

 Worshipful Brother Salem Town